Killing Ground (film): Plot

-While hunting Ian, Chook mistakenly shoots German, then kills him to put him out his misery.
+While hunting Ian, Chook mistakenly shoots German, then kills him to put him out of his misery.
 Nearby, Ollie begins to cry, giving away his and Sam's location.
 Chook slams Ollie into the ground, seemingly killing him, and takes Sam hostage.
 He tells Ian he will be waiting at the killing ground where the Bakers are, and they leave.

 Ian comes out of hiding and notices German's car keys in his pocket.
-Meanwhile, at the killing ground, Chook grows impatient that Ian hasn't come to save Sam so he threatens to rape her.
+Meanwhile, at the killing ground, Chook grows impatient that Ian hasn't come to save Sam, so he threatens to rape her.
 He then hears Ian escaping in German's truck and drags Sam off with him as he attempts to intercept him.
 When they pass German's corpse, Sam notices that Ollie is missing.
 While in Chook's car, Sam fights with him, leading to him crashing into a tree, knocking them both unconscious.

 As night falls, Ian arrives at the police station and asks for help.
 He accompanies two officers to the campsite.
 Sam awakens in the wreck of the car with her hands tied to the steering wheel.
-The officers spot the wreckage and attempt to help, but Chook from afar shoots them dead.
+The officers spot the wreckage and attempt to help, but Chook shoots them dead.
 Chook also shoots Ian in the arm, holds him hostage, and demands Sam drive him to a safe location.
 Sam asks Ian if Ollie is okay, but Ian tells her that Ollie was never with him.

 While driving away from the woodland, Sam violently crashes the vehicle.
-Chook manages to crawl away from the wreckage, and scuffles with Sam before she smashes his head with a rock, finally killing him.
+Chook manages to crawl away from the wreckage and scuffles with Sam before she smashes his head with a rock, finally killing him.
 Later on, Sam wakes up in a hospital and leaves her bed to find Ian recovering from his injuries in another room.

-Ollie is shown to have crawled away from German's corpse, and Banjo sits silently guarding him.
-His final fate remains unknown.
+Meanwhile, Ollie is revealed to have survived Chook's attack and has crawled away from German's corpse while Banjo sits silently guarding him.
+Their final fate remains unknown.